gaganlnaik/colour_detection_using_opencv/README.md

 # colour_detection_using_opencv
-Using pycam capturing the frame and then by using opencv python calculating the colour which has most number of pixels in the frame.
+Using picam capturing a frame and then by using opencv python calculating the colour which has most number of pixels in that frame.